aduvenhage/django_model_ix/README.md

 The import and export features are very simple and might not work for all models yet.

+Before I decided to create this module I looked at django-import-export (https://django-import-export.readthedocs.io).
+It was super easy to export models to YAML, but I just could not figure out the importing.
+It did however learn quite a lot about django's models, fields and `_meta` API while trying to debug the importing.

 ## Python Usage Examples